-In accordance with our ESG strategy and strategic long-term charter agreements (See "Item 4.B - Business Overview - Our vessel fleet - Strategic Chartering Agreements"), we long-term chartered 28 LNG dual fuel container vessels, of which 15 were already delivered to us and the remaining 13 are expected to be delivered to us during the remainder of 2024.
-In August 2022 we have announced the signing of a ten-year marine LNG sale and purchase agreement with Shell NA LNG, LLC, or Shell, to supply LNG to our operated ten 15,000 TEU LNG vessels chartered from Seaspan, to be deployed on ZIM's Container Service Pacific (ZCP) on the Asia-USEC trade.
-In accordance with the agreement, Shell agreed to sell and deliver, and we agreed to purchase and accept, LNG in quantities, quality, specifications, and prices as specified in the agreement.
-The agreement is for a period of ten years from the date of the first bunkering operation executed by the parties.
-This agreement may be terminated with immediate effect by either party in the event of a material breach by the other party that has not been cured within 30 days of written notice thereof.
-In March 2023 we announced the successful LNG bunkering of the first LNG dual fuel vessel delivered to us, ZIM Sammy Ofer, in Kingston Freeport Terminal, Jamaica.
-This sale and purchase agreement is estimated by us to be valued at more than one billion U.S dollars for its ten-year term.
-If this agreement is terminated (due to a breach of either party), we may not be able to supply our 15,000 TEU long termed chartered vessels with enough of LNG fuel required for their operation, and we will need to shift back to crude oil-based fuels, or alternatively, we may be required to buy LNG at the then market terms, which could be on worse terms for us compared to the terms of our agreement with Shell.
-Furthermore, in January 2024, U.S. President's Biden's administration announced a temporary pause on the approval process for new U.S. LNG export facilities in order to consider potential climate change consequences, and this could impact the availability of global LNG supply.
-Our operations may be significantly affected by the supply and demand conditions of the LNG global trade market, and we may need to rely on other LNG suppliers to supply LNG for our other LNG container
+In accordance with our ESG strategy and strategic long-term charter agreements (See "Item 4.B - Business Overview - Our vessel fleet - Strategic Chartering Agreements"), we long-term chartered 28 LNG dual fuel container vessels, all of which have already been delivered to us.
+In August 2022 we have announced the signing of a ten-year marine LNG sale and purchase agreement with Shell NA LNG, LLC, or Shell, to supply LNG to our ten 15,000 TEU LNG vessels chartered from Seaspan, deployed on ZIM's Container Service Pacific (ZCP) on the Asia-USEC trade.
+In September 2024 we entered into a Heads of Agreement (after which we entered into a definitive agreement in December 2024) to supply LNG to our operated 8,000 class TEU LNG vessels, deployed on the ZIM Ecommerce Baltimore Express (ZBX) trade.
+In accordance with both agreements, Shell agreed to sell and deliver, and we agreed to purchase and accept, LNG in quantities, quality, specifications, and prices as specified in the agreement.
+Each agreement is for a period of ten years from the date of the first bunkering operation executed by the parties.
+These agreements may be terminated with immediate effect by either party in the event of a material breach by the other party that has not been cured within 30 days of written notice thereof.
+In March 2023 we announced the successful LNG bunkering of the first 15,000 TEU LNG dual fuel vessel delivered to us, ZIM Sammy Ofer, in Kingston Freeport Terminal, Jamaica.
+The sale and purchase agreements described above are estimated by us to be valued in aggregate at more than \$1.7 billion for the duration of their respective ten-year terms.
+If these agreements are terminated (due to a breach of either party), we may not be able to supply our LNG fueled vessels with enough of LNG fuel required for their operation, and we will need to shift back to crude oil-based fuels, or alternatively, we may be required to buy LNG at the then market terms, which could be on worse terms for us compared to the terms of our agreements with Shell.

-The IMO 2020 Regulations which entered into effect on January 1, 2020, require all ships to burn fuel with a maximum sulfur content of 0.5%, which is a significant reduction from the previous threshold of 3.5%.
-In addition, certain countries around the world require ships to burn fuel with a maximum sulfur content of 0.1% upon entry to territorial waters.
-The IMO 2020 Regulation led to increased demand for low sulfur fuel and higher prices compared to the price we would have paid had the IMO 2020 Regulations not been adopted.
-Most of the vessels chartered by us do not have "scrubbers", which means we are required to purchase low sulfur fuel for our vessels.
-Our vessels began operating on 0.5% low sulfur fuel during the fourth quarter of 2019, and as a result, we implemented a New Bunker Factor, or NBF, surcharge, in December 2019, intended to offset the additional costs associated with compliance with the IMO 2020 Regulations.
-However, there is no assurance that this surcharge will enable us to mitigate the possible increased costs in full or at all.
+In recent years, there has been a significant increase in environmental regulation aimed to lower the levels of air polluting fuel consumption.
+For example, the IMO 2020 Regulations, in effect from January 1, 2020, require all ships to burn fuel with a maximum sulfur content of 0.5%, which is a significant reduction from the previous threshold of 3.5%.
+In addition, certain geographic regions were declared as Emission Control Areas (ECAs) under the MARPOL Convention, Annex VI and require ships to burn fuel with a maximum sulfur content of 0.1% upon entry to territorial waters.
+As a result, we have implemented a New Bunker Factor, or NBF, surcharge, in December 2019, intended to offset the additional costs associated with compliance with the IMO 2020 Regulations and other applicable low sulfur requirements.
+See "Item 3.D - Risk factors - Climate change and GHG restrictions may adversely affect our operating results."